VictorJan/ChatHouse/README.md

 # ChatHouse
 A web application for secure end-to-end encrypted real time conversations , with storing capabilities.
 Moreover the app supports a secure authentication (which is token based) process - which involves 2 factor authentication ,as for creating an account/logging in.
-Moreover a user is to be allowed to safely change the state of the account - the password, or even discharge/delete the account - by relying on the additional verification step , mentioned before.
+Apart from that, a user is to be allowed to safely change the state of the account - the password, or even discharge/delete the account - by relying on the additional verification step , mentioned before.

 Running on your own.
 In order to run this application one would have to provide necessary configuration details for the config.json - regarding the STATIC_KEY - a static key for signing the JWT tokens  , then MAIL_USERNAME and MAIL_PASSWORD - email credentials , and DH_GENERATOR,DH_MODULUS - Diffie Hellman protocol parameters.